 Consider Barcelona, Madrid and Valencia for intra-Spain fulfillment.
 All of these locations are close to densely populated areas and are attractive destinations for logistics.

 Small parcel carriers

 Most mail sent within Spain takes about three days to arrive.
 The post office in Spain (Correos) uses a number of different shipping methods based on timing and destination.
 Common small parcel carriers include:

 7 How to start doing business in Spain

-When weighing up your move into the Spanish market, think about the pros and cons of incorporating a company and the type of company structure that might suit you.
+When weighing up your move into the $[Spanish market (4665813540798464)$+, think about the pros and cons of incorporating a company and the type of company structure that might suit you.
 You’ll also need to understand the regulatory requirements of ecommerce in Spanish, and determine if your product will need any trademark registration.
-Depending on where your goods are coming from, confirm whether they can be imported, and find a fulfilment centre and carriers that provide coverage in the regions you’re targeting.
+Depending on where your goods are coming from, confirm whether they can be imported, and find a fulfillment center and carriers that provide coverage in the regions you’re targeting.

 Market Finder contains a breakdown of the World Bank’s Doing Business Index, where you can get a heads-up about the ease of doing business in Spain.
 It ranks on a scale of 1 - 190 how easy it is for a business to set up and run a local firm in each of the world economies.
 10 topics are assessed to gain the score.
 These include the ease of getting electricity, the ease of getting credit, and the potential for cross-border trade.